-Generally, non-U.S. shareholders who derive U.S. source income or gain from investing or engaging in a U.S. business are subject to tax in the United States with respect to two categories of income.
+Subject to the discussion below concerning FATCA (as defined below) and backup withholding, generally, non-U.S. shareholders who derive U.S. source income or gain from investing or engaging in a U.S. business are subject to tax in the United States with respect to two categories of income.
 The first category consists of amounts that are fixed, determinable, annual and periodic income, such as interest, dividends and rent that are not connected with the operation of a U.S. trade or business ("FDAP").
-The second category is income that is effectively connected with the conduct of a U.S. trade or business ("ECI").
-FDAP income (other than interest that is considered "portfolio interest") is generally subject to withholding tax imposed at a 30% rate, which may be reduced for certain categories of income by an income tax treaty between the United States and the recipient's country of residence.
+The second category is income that is effectively connected with the conduct of a U.S. trade or business ("FDAP").
+FDAP income (other than interest that is considered "portfolio interest") is generally subject to a withholding tax imposed at a 30% rate, which may be reduced for certain categories of income by an income tax treaty between the United States and the recipient's country of residence.
 In contrast, ECI is generally subject to U.S. tax on a net basis at graduated rates upon the filing of a U.S. tax return.

 Withholding on Allocations and Distributions.
-The Code provides that a non-U.S. shareholder who is a partner in a partnership that is engaged in the conduct of a U.S. trade or business during a taxable year will also be considered to be engaged in the conduct of a U.S. trade or business during that year.
+The Code provides that if partnership is engaged in the conduct of a U.S. trade or business during a taxable year, a non-U.S. shareholder who is a partner in the partnership will also be considered to be engaged in the conduct of a U.S. trade or business during that year.
 Classifying an activity by a partnership as an investment or an operating business is a factual determination.
-Under certain safe harbors in the Code, an investment fund whose activities consist of trading in stocks, securities, or commodities for its own account generally will not be considered to be engaged in the conduct of a U.S. trade or business unless it is a dealer in such stocks, securities, or commodities.
+Under certain safe harbors in the Code, an investment fund whose activities consist of trading in stocks, securities, or commodities for its own account generally will not be considered to be engaged in the conduct of a U.S. trade or business, unless it is a dealer in such stocks, securities, or commodities.
 This safe harbor applies to investments in commodities only if the commodities are of a kind customarily dealt on an organized commodity exchange and if the transaction is of a kind customarily consummated at such place.
 Although the matter is not free from doubt, UNL believes that the activities directly conducted by UNL will not result in UNL being engaged in the conduct of a trade or business within in the United States.
 However, there can be no assurance that the IRS would not successfully assert that UNL's activities constitute a U.S. trade or business.